public class ParsedFunction

 value(double[] point) |

-public ParsedFunction(java.lang.String function) throws java.lang.Exception
+public ParsedFunction(java.lang.String function)

 public java.lang.String getInput()

-public void setVariable(java.lang.String name, double val) throws java.lang.Exception
+public void setVariable(java.lang.String name,

-- Name of variableval
+name - Name of variableval - Desired valuejava.lang.Exceptionpublic void setVariable(int index,

-- Desired valuepublic int numVariables()
+index - Index of variableval - Desired valuepublic int numVariables()

 public double value(double[] point)